KiruthigaBalendran/CSRF/README.md

 4. If not, access from http://localhost:8080/SynchronizerTokenPattern and http://localhost:8080/DoubleSubmitCookiesPattern
 5. The username and password for the login are admin

-Refer http://kirudevlab.blogspot.com/2018/08/Security-Protection-Mechanisms-to-Safeguard-Web-Applications.html for more information
+Refer the blog for more information